10 tips for learning and development in a hybrid working worldby

 - Be creative!
 You now have access to various environments and an opportunity to make your training look and feel different.
 Embrace two versions of communications, instructions, materials and exercises.

 - Bring virtual best practice in to the in-person world.
 Visuals, graphics, well design slides and minimal text all still work well to overcome cognitive overload and work well to anchor key learning points.

 - Edit your feedback forms to be applicable to the environment or context.
 This will help you see whether you are favouring one over the other.

 We’re starting to see more innovation, creativity and fun than ever before, and what comes with this is a new mindset and skill set.
 Pilot your hybrid with a co-facilitator to start with and allocate tasks.
 This will help with any anxiety and overwhelm.
 Once you see the impact of enabling people to choose how they access learning, your design and delivery will move to the next level, and so will your results.

 Interested in this topic?
 Read Training after Covid-19: will we remain online?

-Founder and Director of Welcome Two, part of Quantum Rise Talent Group Ltd, has over 20 years of designing and delivering apprenticeships and learning and development in organisations including Working Links, LV=, British Gas, Specsavers and Virgin Care.
-She has held senior roles in talent, apprenticeships and L&D. Due...
+Co-Founder and Business Director of Quantum Rise Talent Group Ltd, has over 20 years of designing and delivering apprenticeships and learning and development in organisations including Working Links, LV=, British Gas, Specsavers and Virgin Care.
+She has held senior roles in talent, apprenticeships and L&D. Due to this...